 - 1. For a period of at least 20 working days after notification of the results of any written interim examination, the student has the right to inspect his or her marked work, on request.
-If a student intends to lodge an appeal regarding the marking of his or her work, he or she will be supplied with a copy of the marked work. - 2.
-During the period referred to in paragraph 1, all interested individuals may acquaint themselves with the questions and assignments set in the interim examination, as well as with the criteria used for marking. - 3.
+If a student intends to lodge an appeal regarding the marking of his or her work, he or she will be supplied with a copy of the student answers. - 2.
+During the period referred to in paragraph 1, any student who sat the exam may acquaint himself with the questions and assignments set in the interim examination, as well as with the criteria used for marking. - 3.
 The Board of Examiners may determine that the right to inspection or perusal referred to in paragraphs 1 and 2 will take place at a location specified beforehand.
 If the student can prove that he/she is or was unable to be present at the location at the set time due to circumstances beyond his or her control, then another opportunity will be provided, if possible within the period stated in paragraph 1.
 The location and time mentioned in the first sentence will be announced well in advance.